 About the System

 The Borough operates two Wastewater (Sewer) Treatment Plants that serve residents in five local municipalities.
 Plant number one was built in 1938, and was expanded in 1966, 1983, and again in 1997 to treat 3.8 million gallons of flow per day.
 Plant one serves residents in Akron Borough, Clay Township, Ephrata Borough, and Ephrata Township.
-Plant one produces a Class "B" biosolids or residual that is land applied to local farm fields.
+In 2012, Plant One was upgraded to meet stricter nutrient removal requirements.

 Four municipalities, Denver Borough, Ephrata Borough, East Cocalico Township, and Ephrata Township joined efforts to complete plant two in 1998.
 This plant has a treatment capacity of 2.3 million gallons per day.
 The facility was built at a cost of $14.5 and features state of the art equipment.